Once upon a time, the sewing of a coat... I sew Namaste by Coralie Bijasson

 My sewing experience

-I loved sewing this long-term project (my students were able to follow week by week the progress of my coat on Gisèle, my sewing mannequin).
+I loved sewing this long-term project (my students were able to follow the progress of my coat week by week on Gisèle, my dress form).

-Tuesday 5/9: size selection and tracing the pieces of the pattern (1h30)
+Tuesday 9/5: choosing the size and tracing the pattern pieces (1h30)

-Thursday 7/9: cutting pieces in the canvas (30 minutes)
+Thursday 9/7: cutting pieces in the toile (30 minutes)

 Saturday 9/9: courses all day: no sewing for me

-Sunday 10/9: assembling the canvas and fitting (1h45) - I raised the printed by 1cm and enlarged them.
+Sunday 9/10: assembling the toile and testing (1h45) - I raised the pockets by 1cm and made them bigger.

-I worked on other projects Monday and Tuesday but I chose the fabric for the coat on Monday 😊
+I worked on other projects Monday and Tuesday but chose the coat fabric on Monday 😊

 Thursday 9/14: cutting the coat pieces (45min)